 Losing a loved one leaves a vacancy in your life that nothing will fill.
-Worse, you may find yourself with gaping holes in your finances as you struggle to replace your loved one’s income and the services he performed for your family.
+Worse, you may find yourself with gaping holes in your finances as you struggle to replace your loved one’s income and the services they performed for your family.
 While a wrongful death claim cannot fill the gaps in your life, it can provide you with financial assistance as you cope with this difficult time.

 Did you lose a loved one due to another party’s negligence in Florida?
 The Florida Wrongful Death Attorneys at Dolman Law Group and Sibley Dolman want to listen to you and help.
 Call us today at 833-552-7274.